-The idea of using a sweat lodge for therapy is not a new, modern experiment.
+The idea of using a sweat lodge for group therapy is not a new, modern experiment.
 It has been done for many years in Native American cultures.

 You might be rolling your eyes at the thought of a sweat lodge, and I understand your hesitation.
 When I first heard about sweat lodges, it sounded a little on the weird side.
 I thought it was only for tree-hugging, bug-eating hippies who were looking for some earthly way to rid their lives of addiction.
 To my shock and embarrassment, I found that my initial assumptions were miles from the reality.
 The people who participate in sweat lodge therapy were like me; normal, everyday humans struggling to fight the monster of addiction.
-Yet it wasn’t the people participating in it that shocked me the most – it was how well sweat lodge therapy worked and the spiritual experiences that come from it.
+Yet it wasn’t the people participating in it that shocked me the most – it was how well sweat lodge therapy worked for drug addiction treatment and the spiritual experiences that come from it.

 What is Sweat Lodge Therapy?